TristanCantatGaudin/rainbowprint/README.md

 	        ├── __init__.py
 	        └── functions.py

 With just the soure code and a pyproject.toml file, the repository is already installable as a Python package.
 It will be the bare minimum though.
-Further down I list many things that can make the package better.
+Further down I list many things that can make a package better.

 ## Installation: